 - Add Thread Group

-In Thread Group control panel, enter Thread Properties as following:
+In the Thread Group control panel, enter Thread Properties as follows:

-- Number of Threads: 100 (Number of users connects to target website: 100)
+- Number of Threads: 100 (Number of users connects to the target website: 100)

 - Loop Count: 10 (Number of time to execute testing)